moses1252/Kings-Corners/README.md

 --log

+--2-8-23
+Game is functional
+game is 95% functional. if both players enter valid input, the application will be a successful.
+Needs to be debugged more

 --2-8-2023
 90% functional
 Player can now place a card in an empty pile, and a king can be put down in an empty king pile.
 The player can also move piles if the move is valid.
 Still needs to be debugged